jamariabrisby3-star/week-5-newsLetter-/README.md

 ![Header](Gemini_Generated_Image_n3qixin3qixin3qi.png)

-# AI Tools for Creativity Newsletter
+# AI Tools for Creativity

 ## Introduction
 The AI Renaissance is here, but its not just about faster content creation — it represents a structural shift in how creative work is produced, distributed, and refined.
 Generative AI systems are no longer experimental novelties; they are production-grade tools integrated into artistic, commercial, and marketing workflows.